ozczecho/SmokerThermocouple/README.md

 ## Using

-* After boot up the unit stays on the information screen whichs shows the allocated IP address & mac address.
+* After boot up the unit stays on the information screen which shows the allocated IP address & MAC address.
-* MQTT messages are being published reagrdless of what screen you are on
+* MQTT messages are being published regardless of what screen you are on
 * To switch to the temperature screen `long press` the bottom button (left of the USB).
-You should now see the current temperature displayed.
+You should now see the current temperature displayed (see image below)
 * To toggle between celsius and fahrenheit `long press` the top button (right of the USB).
 * Due to the timer you may need to `long press` a few times.
 * To toggle to the timing screen `long press` the bottom button (left of the USB).